firepress-org/themes-content/112_readiness/content_structure/let-me-help-you.md

 *See the content below as a placeholder.
 Make it your own!
 Feel free to edit it and/or delete it*.

+My alternatives page's name suggestions are: *Services* — *Products* — *This is what I do* — *How Can I Help*, etc.

 ---

 Here is the big question.
-How do you choose the best person to help you accomplish X-Y-Z?
-Whatever you decide to use my services or not, let me help you taking the best decision.
-You should always consider these **three essential elements**:
+How do you choose the best person to help you accomplish XYZ?
+Whatever you decide to use my services or not, let me help you taking the best decision. **I believe you should always consider these three factors** when doing business with a XYZ.

 ## Experience